Dream of: 18 May 2002 "Nietzsche"

 As Carolina and I were sitting next to each other, a fellow who looked like the actor Jimmy Smits walked up and began talking with us.
 We were all fairly young and were all attending the same school a school for which I held little regard.
 As the fellow and I talked, I made it clear to him that I was dissatisfied with the school.
 When he asked me what I was looking for, what interested me, I blurted out, "Nietzsche!"

-I didn't know whether this fellow was familiar with the writer Friedrich Nietzsche.
+I didn't know whether this fellow was familiar with Friedrich Nietzsche.
 I myself had only recently begun reading one of Nietzsche's books, so I still didn't know much about Nietzsche.
 However, I had been impressed by something I had read at the beginning of the book.
 In one passage, Nietzsche deprecatingly talked about how philosophers searched for the truth.
 Nietzsche asked: why search for the truth?; why not search for the untruth?
 Nietzsche's argument had struck a chord with me, and as well as I could, I tried to explain the argument to the fellow with whom I was now talking: that searching for the untruth was as valid a quest as searching for the truth.
 I told the fellow that if I myself had developed this theory, people would only ridicule me.
 But by using Nietzsche as an authority to support the argument, I was able to focus people's attention and they would at least listen to what I had to say.

 Carolina had continued listening to my convoluted argument.
 I enjoyed talking with this fellow about something which I had read.
 I hoped he and I might get to know each other better.
 Searching for the untruth rather than the truth made good sense to me.
 Nevertheless, I added, "Notwithstanding Nietzsche's argument, I'm still going to be searching for the truth."